TriplyDB/Documentation/docs/triply-client-js/index.md

    sudo dnf install nodejs yarn # Red Hat-based, e.g., Fedora.
    ```

-2. Create a Triply API Token through the TriplyDB GUI.
+2. Create an API token through the TriplyDB GUI.

-To create a Token, go to user settings in TriplyDB, then press on 'API tokens', where you'll be able to create a token.
+To create an API token, go to user settings in TriplyDB, then click on
+“API tokens”, where you'll be able to create a token.

 3. In your current terminal session, export the following environment
    variables (make sure there aren't any spaces after =):